Lifestyle | Health & Wellness

 Our Favorite Red Light High FODMAP Foods You Can Eat

-Please note that Monash updates the app and occasionally they change serving sizes, so an entry that once might have had a Red Light next to it, might earn a Yellow or Green light at another time.
+(Please note that Monash updates the app and occasionally they change serving sizes, so an entry that once might have had a Red Light next to it, might earn a Yellow or Green light at another time; see blueberries below).

 Avocado!

 Avocado is our #1 favorite high FODMAP Red Light food!
 Hands down.
 Why?
-Because avocados are so delicious, and you CAN have 30 g of avocado, which is a generous amount.
+Because avocados are so delicious, and you CAN have avocado!

 The clear dish contains 30 g of avocado; there is also 30 g of avocado on the toast.
 Is Avocado Low FODMAP?